Congratulations! You're pregnant! Your body feels great! You have that special glow! And you have no aches or pains!

 Dr. Maya Pande is certified in a specific prenatal method called Webster's Technique.
 Webster's Technique was designed for the sole purpose of helping women out during their pregnancies.
 It is a gentle method that balances the pelvis and the rest of the spine to allow for better function.
 Balancing the spine and pelvis can help decrease inflammation, and discomfort.
 Webster's Technique can also help your baby have enough room to get into the best position for birth, in some cases, preventing caesarean deliveries.

-Watch Dr. Maya's interview with Rogers Daytime Toronto for more information:
+Watch Dr. Maya's interview with Rogers Daytime Toronto below for more information:

 Chiropractic during pregnancy is an effective, drug free and safe treatment for both mom and baby.
-Treatment will help you better deal with the many changes that are occurring with your body.
+Treatment may be able to help you better deal with the many changes that are occurring with your body.
 Special adjustments by Dr. Maya, designed for pregnancy, help balance the pelvis, reduce any nerve irritation in the spine and generally help your body feel more at ease overall.

 The International Chiropractic Pediatric Association recommends that women receive chiropractic care throughout pregnancy in order to establish pelvic balance and optimize the room a baby has for development throughout the pregnancy.
 With a better balanced pelvis, babies enjoy a greater chance of moving into the correct position for birth which can result in an easier and safer delivery for both the mother and her baby.

-Prenatal chiropractic care can lead to a healthier overall pregnancy.
-Other benefits include controlling nausea symptoms, relieving back, neck and joint pain, reduce the risk of possible cesarean section as well as reducing the amount of time a woman is in labour and delivery.
+Prenatal chiropractic has been shown to lead to a healthier overall pregnancy.
+Other benefits may include controlling nausea symptoms, relieving back, neck and joint pain, reduce the risk of possible cesarean section as well as reducing the amount of time a woman is in labour and delivery.
 Chiropractors trained in the Webster Technique are able to perform adjustments using this technique when babies are presenting breech.
 Studies have shown an 82% success rate of babies turning vertex when the Webster Technique was used.

 We have specially designed pillows that allow you to lay SAFELY on your stomach, without any danger to the baby, during your chiropractic adjustment.
 If you're uncomfortable lying this way, you can still be adjusted by lying on your side.